karlhulme/jsonotron/readme.md

-name | A name for the enum type. title | A display name for the enum type. documentation | A commonmark description of the enum. items | An array of objects. items.value | A string value that is unique within the array. items.text | A string to be used as the display text. items.symbol | An optional string that represents the value. items.deprecated | If populated, this enum item has been deprecated and this property provides additional information such as which enum item to use instead. items.documentation | An optional commonmark description of the enum value.
+name | A name for the enum type. title | A display name for the enum type. documentation | A commonmark description of the enum. dataJsonSchema | A JSON schema that defines the shape of the data property of each item.
+If this property is defined, then each item must declare a data property that conforms to it. items | An array of objects. items.value | A string value that is unique within the array. items.text | A string to be used as the display text. items.symbol | An optional string that represents the value. items.deprecated | If populated, this enum item has been deprecated and this property provides additional information such as which enum item to use instead. items.documentation | An optional commonmark description of the enum value. items.data | Additional data attached the enum item.
+This is required if a dataJsonSchema has been declared.

 Here's an example: